colabottles/toddl/posts/what-i-have-learned-with-ionic.md

 I had also toyed with 1.X versions of Angular but stopped after v4 and I didn't get to Vue until v2 (2.4 or 2.5-ish) and stopped before v3.
 So I didn't quite get familiar with any of the "big 3".

 So I chose Ionic because I could craft PWAs, hybrid and cross-platform mobile apps and it could also (and does) create iOS and Android apps that seamlessly work together.
-Ionic also lets you employ various UI elements in the application framework (filtration, navigation, inputs, etc.) and I oculd use Ionic with Angular, Vue, or React which seemed like a bonus.
+Ionic also lets you employ various UI elements in the application framework (filtration, navigation, inputs, etc.) and I could use Ionic with Angular, Vue, or React which seemed like a bonus.

 ## Ionic Makes Me THink Back